mamba-org/rhumba/README.md

 `devtools::install()`

-And you're ready to use Mamba!
+And you're ready to use Rhumba!

 ## License